-3. To obtain an individual Atom entry from the Atom feed or collection, make an HTTP GET request to the URL of the Atom entry, as stated in the <atom:link rel="self"> or <atom:link rel="self"> provides the link for an Atom entry in a feed, and <atom:link rel="edit"> self"> provides the link for an Atom entry in a feed, and <atom:link rel="edit"> self"> provides the link for an Atom entry in a feed, and <atom:link rel="edit"> self"> self"> provides the link for an Atom entry in a collection.
+3. To obtain an individual Atom entry from the Atom feed or collection, make an HTTP GET request to the URL of the Atom entry, as stated in the <atom:link rel="self"> or <atom:link rel="edit"> element of the entry. <atom:link rel="self"> provides the link for an Atom entry in a feed, and <atom:link rel="edit"> provides the link for an Atom entry in a collection.
 Atom entries in a collection might also have an <atom:link rel="self"> link.
 Compose the request as follows:

 - a.
 Begin with a request line consisting of the GET method, followed by the path component of the URL of the Atom entry, followed by HTTP/1.1, which is the HTTP version for the request.
 You may also include the scheme (HTTP or HTTPS) and the host name in the URL.
-For an explanation of request lines, see "HTTP requests" on page 12. - b.
+For an explanation of request lines, see "HTTP requests" on page 13. - b.
 Write HTTP headers for the request as follows, each on a new line: - The Host header, giving the host name from the URL of the Atom feed or collection, if you did not already include the host name in the request line. - The Authorization header, with any security information required to access the Atom feed or collection, such as a user ID and password for basic authentication.